S-ecki/AdventOfCode-Starter-Dart/README.md

 ### Field Class

 A helper class for 2D data, as often present in AoC.
 Any data can be respresented.
 For Integers specifically, there are convenience methods in `IntegerField`.
 For all available methods, have a look at the abundantly-documented code.

-### Naming conventions

-When using the Boilerplate generator, everything is done for you automatically.
-However, if you create a solution or input file by yourself: make sure it has a 2-digit number.
-Concretely, pad days 1-9 as `Day01.dart` for solutions and `aoc01.txt` for input.

 ### Helper Packages